JOSE CARVAJAL-BELTRAN · NOTEBOOK · VOL. I [ / ] index

 MIT Physics · Advanced Track

-Definitely the hardest and most time consuming endeavor so far in my journey (albeit the journey has just started).
-This class is jokingly called 'physics for masochists', and it tracks.
+Definitely the hardest and most time-consuming endeavor so far in my journey (albeit the journey has just started).
+This class is informally called 'physics for masochists' — and for good reason.
 People would ask me all the time "why are you taking that class", and I genuinely had no response other than for curiosity.
-This class focused very heavily on some heavy calculus as well as vector algebra (in VERY ugly ways).
+This class focused heavily on advanced calculus and vector algebra.

 6.2020 Electronics Project Laboratory